it-at-m/stadtbezirksbudget/docs/src/features/application-list/index.md

 # Application list

-The application list is the main interface on the home page the project.
+The application list is the main interface on the home page of the project.
 It provides an overview of all applications submitted by citizens, allowing caseworkers to efficiently manage and process them.
 It displays key information about each application, such as the applicant's name, submission date, current status, and any relevant actions that need to be taken.
 The list is designed to be user-friendly, enabling caseworkers to quickly identify applications that require attention and to navigate through the applications with ease.

 ![Application list showing multiple applications with their details and status](./application-list.png)